I want an A30 crank with a White Industries chainring and bottom bracket. What parts do I need?

 - 5mm would be the minimum gap we’d like to see between the ring and chainstay, more if your frame is kind of flexy

 - If your frame has asymmetrical chainstays you’ll have to figure out a different way to measure for chainring clearance.
-All the specs are in the “MR30 Crank and Chainring Dimensional Drawings” document below.
+All the specs are in the “MR30 Crank and Chainring Dimensional Drawings” document in Technical Documents.

-- For Chris King bottom brackets refer to the “Chris King Bottom Bracket Spacer Chart” below.
+For Chris King bottom brackets refer to the “Chris King Bottom Bracket Spacer Chart” in Technical Documents.

-- How many spacers do I need with the A30 crank?
+How many spacers will I need with the A30 Crank?

 - If you use one of our bottom brackets you will not usually need spacers